-This chapter provides basic information useful in programming the MVME230x.
-This includes a description of memory maps, control and status registers, PCI arbitration, interrupt handling, sources of reset, and big/little endian issues.
+This chapter provides basic information useful in programming the MVME2300.
+This includes a description of memory maps, control and status registers, PCI arbitration, interrupt handling, sources of reset, and big/little-endian issues.

-For additional programming information about the MVME230x, refer to the MVME2300-Series VME Processor Module Programmer's Reference Guide.
+For additional programming information about the MVME2300, refer to the MVME2300 Series VME Processor Module Programmer's Reference Guide, listed in Appendix D, Related Documentation.